dd-center/obs-streamlink/README.md

 - If custom Streamlink arguments is needed, put it in an JSON object, for example: `{"http-proxy":"http://localhost:1080", "https-proxy":"http://localhost:1080", "ffmpeg-verbose": true, "ffmpeg-verbose-path": "test.txt"}`

+- If you want to add custom plugins, place the `.py` files in `(obs installation path)data/obs-plugins/obs-streamlink/Python38/Lib/site-packages/streamlink/plugins`. `plugin-dirs` Streamlink option is not supported.

 ## ⚡ Performance

 It won't consume more than 10% of CPU if there's only an instance in the active scene.
 Tested on several processors.